Waymo's Case Against Uber Sent By Judge To US Prosecutors

 Those names only sound okay because you've become accustomed to them.
 They should all be strung up from the highest street pole for thinking up such names.
 Get the torches and pitchforks!

-sealed from public view (Score:1)
+sealed from public view (Score:2)

 Why do we allow this??
 Sad!